-Founded in 1998, the Chi Heng Foundation (CHF) is a charity registered and based in Hong Kong (IR File No: 91/6187) with offices in Beijing, Shanghai, Guangzhou, Anhui and Henan.
+Founded in 1998, the Chi Heng Foundation (CHF) is a charity registered and based in Hong Kong (IR File No: 91/6187) with offices in Beijing, Shanghai, Guangzhou, Anhui, Henan and Yunnan.
 It is a non-governmental organization whose programs are funded by private donors, businesses, and partner NGOs.

 In its first semester, CHF provided education for 127 children in one village in central China.
-Since then that number has reached several thousands in many provinces and continues to grow, making CHF by far the largest, one of the longest continuous running and most comprehensive non-governmental operation serving AIDS-impacted children in China.
+As of today, the number has reached 18,000 in many provinces and continues to grow, making CHF by far the largest, one of the longest continuous running and most comprehensive non-governmental operation serving AIDS-impacted children in China.

 CHF primarily focuses on paying for the children’s education and living expenses, making sure all funds are delivered directly to their homes, schools, or programs by our staff.
 CHF does not operate orphanages or foster homes.
 Instead, with our financial assistance, we empower the local communities to take care of the children, allowing them to continue to grow up in their native villages.
 To further decrease their sense of social stigma and isolation, CHF places the children in schools that purposefully integrate them with children not impacted by HIV/AIDS.
 These efforts aim to give AIDS-affected children a stronger sense of community and belonging.